Remote work seems like the solution for every geographically-independent startup, and why wouldn’t it be?

 Hiring employees comes with its own brand of complexity.
 Employees can either be paid hourly or by salary and are reliant upon you, the business owner, to manage proper tax withholding and the appropriate employment taxes discussed above.
 You have more control over the nature of the work assigned and can manage employees’ workflows.

-Christopher Aborqui of Light the Way Bookkeeping is familiar with the intricacies of remote work as his company serves the bookkeeping needs of freelance writers and contractors.
-When it comes to considering a remote work model, Christopher sees it as a strategic solution for new businesses to help offset one of the most pervasive problems plaguing startups in their initial phases: cash flow.
+When it comes to considering a remote work model, Christopher Aborqui of Light the Way Bookkeeping sees hiring freelance writers and contractors as a strategic solution for new businesses to help offset one of the most pervasive problems plaguing startups in their initial phases: cash flow.

 “When the business is growing, a lot of the time owners will think it's time to expand.
 Business might be good now, but there are always ups and downs.
 Expanding too soon could leave the business in a serious hole.
 By adopting a remote work model, you’re saving on the amount of space and equipment your business needs to operate.
 There are no extra desks, computers, or laptops to buy.
 No extra phone lines to install or office supplies to stock up on.”